wesley950/musical-funicular/Readme.md

 - [ ] Audio system

-## How to use it

-By default the program loads a file located at `data/application.wren` relative to the current working directory.
-You can also pass the arguments `--path or -p [path to application file]` to the program to change the entry point.

-This file must contain a static method named `run` that will be called by the host application after all the initialization is done.

-You can look into the folder `tests` to see a bunch of tests and use them as examples of what you can do.

 ## How to build

 Simply clone the repository recursively.
 All the needed libraries are included as submodules.
 You will then need a C++17 compatible compiler and at least CMake 3.16 according to the CMakeLists.txt, but virtually any version could generate build files.